Most people thought it was gone for good.

 It was difficult, but it had to be right.

 We dug through old hard drives, notebooks, even scribbled, faded post-it notes.
 We tested ratios against memory, field feedback, and feel.
-I wasn't chasing a number.
 I knew what we were after and it had to be right.

-We brought back something that should never have been lost.
+We brought back something that should never have been lost in the first place.

 What This Means for You